restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 irrecoverably lost.
 {% endhighlight %}

-At this point, nothing has been saved to the repository, so it is really small:
+At this point, nothing has been saved to the repository, so it is rather small:

 {% highlight console %}
 $ du -sh $RESTIC_REPOSITORY
 8.0K	/tmp/restic-test-repository
 {% endhighlight %}

-Next, create a new directory called `testdata` for our test, and in there a file with the name `file.raw` with 100MiB of random data:
+Next, we create a new directory called `testdata` for our test, containing a file `file.raw`, filled with 100MiB of random data:
 {% highlight console %}
 $ mkdir testdata
 $ dd if=/dev/urandom of=testdata/file.raw bs=1M count=100